kimci86/LamakQuest/README.md

 License
 -------

-This projet is provided under the terms of the MIT license.
+This project is provided under the terms of the MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.

 Assets are in the public domain.